-But that is not the case, this indentation is called punt, and it has several theories to support it.
+But that is not the case, this indentation is called a punt, and there are several theories about what its purpose is.

 Some of the theories are like: it makes it convenient to ship the bottles in crates as they can be lined up under one another.
 Another popular theory is the glassmaker indents the bottom of the bottles to avoid any imperfection in the bottles.